-This year's symposium will employ the World Café method to facilitate an open conversation about children’s health and how we can work together to make Allegheny County one of the healthiest places for children to live, learn and grow.
-As an attendee, you will collaborate directly with thought leaders in the fields of nutrition and physical activity.
-Featured speakers at this year's symposium include World Café Expert, Paul Borawski, Phipps' Executive Director, Richard Piacentini, Michael D. Parkinson, MD, MPH, FACPM, and Phipps' Director of Research and Science Education, Dr. Sarah States.
-Attendees will also hear from project leaders in our Champion Schools program, which celebrates and rewards schools with funding for leading new or existing programs that promote healthy food and nutrition education, increase physical activity, and teach students how to grow and prepare healthy food.
+The 2017 Let’s Move Pittsburgh Symposium brought together 100 community partners from various sectors to discuss how our organizations can bridge the gaps and reach the most children in Allegheny County.
+The symposium employed the World Café method to facilitate an open conversation about children’s health and how we can work together to make Allegheny County one of the healthiest places for children to live, learn and grow.
+Attendees had to opportunity to collaborate directly with thought leaders in the fields of nutrition and physical activity, and also hear from project leaders from our Champion Schools program.
+The Champion Schools program celebrates and rewards schools with funding for leading new or existing programs that promote healthy food and nutrition education, increase physical activity, and teach students how grow and prepare healthy food.

 Paul Borawski | World Café Expert